Key Info

 Additional considerations |

 A Special Mathematics Examination (Higher Level) will be offered at UL following the Leaving Certificate results for those students who did not achieve the Mathematics requirement.
 We welcome applications from mature students.
 Mature applicants must apply through the Central Applications Office (CAO) by 1 February.
 Application information for mature student applicants (PDF) Portfolio EntryAs of 2019 all applicants (School Leavers and Mature) to the BSc.
 Product Design + Technology at UL must submit a digital portfolio or a mini project and written statement for assessment.
-These submissions must be used to demonstrate the applicants’ APTITUDE for, and INTEREST in Product Design.
+These submissions must be used to demonstrate the applicants’ APTITUDE for and INTEREST in Product Design.
 Portfolio submission details will be selected to suit the CAO application schedule.
-Statement of Interest The statement of interest should help the faculty understand your motivation for wanting to do the course and why you believe that you would be well suited.
+Statement of Interest The statement of interest should help the faculty understand your motivation to do the course and why you believe you would be well suited.
 It should highlight the skills and interests you have that could be transferrable to the course.
 Your statement of interest should be no more than 500 words.
-The declaration of originality should be included at the end of your statement to confirm that all work in your portfolio or your Mini project is your own.
-Declaration of Originality I, the undersigned (name)have by declared that this portfolio submission is entirely my own work.
-Signed (Signature) Applicants will be contacted by academic registry regarding how to submit their Portfolio/Mini project after the CAO closes on 1st February.
+The declaration of originality should be included at the end of your statement to confirm that all work in your portfolio or your mini-project is your own.
+Declaration of Originality I, the undersigned (name) have declared that this portfolio submission is entirely my work.
+Signed (Signature) Applicants will be contacted by Academic Registry regarding how to submit their Portfolio/Mini project after the CAO closes on 1 February.
 Mini Project: If you do not have enough work to include in your Portfolio, perhaps try the Mini Project.
-The Admissions office in the University of Limerick will contact you once you have applied through the CAO regarding how to submit your Portfolio or Mini Project.
-Details on the 2024 mini project can be found here.
-Portfolio Entry: Guidelines for submission of Portfolios (examples) The Admissions office in the University of Limerick will contact you once you have applied through the CAO regarding how to submit your Portfolio or Mini Project. |
+The Admissions office at University of Limerick will contact you once you have applied through the CAO regarding how to submit your Portfolio or Mini Project.
+Details on the 2025 mini-project can be found here.
+Portfolio Entry: Guidelines for submission of Portfolios (examples) The Admissions office at University of Limerick will contact you once you have applied through the CAO regarding how to submit your Portfolio or Mini-Project. |

 Non-EU Entry Requirements |